Commercial Guide: A Breakdown of a Commercial Lease, Part 1

 In New York City, base rent does not usually include electricity service.
 Utilities are usually charged by submetering, or through rent inclusion (though if you are fortunate, your space will have a separate meter and you pay the actual cost of electric usage directly to Con Edison).
 If your commercial space is not individually metered, you will have to buy electricity from the landlord, who usually marks it up.
 In submetering, you will pay a monthly electric charge (plus markup) to your landlord.
 With rent inclusion, the landlord includes a fixed charge for electricity lumped onto the rent, calculated per rentable square foot.
 This is a prime area for negotiation.

 Other utilities such as water, gas, and heat, may be included in the rent or sub-metered.
 Typically this is decided based on building configuration and usage—if it is low, the landlord is usually happy to include it in the rent.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Also note that if the utilities are shared in the building, the landlord is only responsible for providing the utilities in the hours stated in the lease.
 For example, if you need to use the heat after hours, you may have to negotiate that separately and pay additional after-hours charges.